 It also doesn’t hurt that it’s almost painfully beautiful here, with THAT panorama to lust over forever and despite it being one of the most popular tourist spots in Iceland (for such good reason!), it possible to take a wander through the canyon and down into park and find a spot near the base that is less populated.

 And for those who are after some real ‘only-in-iceland’ adventure, make sure you come back to Thingvellir after booking a snorkeling tour where you’ll swim in crystal clear, filtered glacier water between the tectonic plates, and yes it’s a cold as it sounds, but an experience that is way beyond expectations!

 The geyser hot springs area is the next major stop on the self-drive tour.
 It’s one of those places that you’ll smell before you see it, on account of the eggy sulphur clouds!

 Not to delve too deep into the science, but in brief, the geothermal area was created from volcanic activity working just below the ground; pressure eventually builds and the result is a powerful upward jet of boiling water and steam and we get our perfect action shot!

-The Great Geysir is been pretty much dormant for nearly a century now, but Strokkur is your old dependant, shooting a stream of water into the air every few minutes, so if you hang about long enough you’ll be able to catch at least a dozen eruptions.
+The Great Geysir is been pretty much dormant for nearly a century now, but Strokkur is your old dependent, shooting a stream of water into the air every few minutes, so if you hang about long enough you’ll be able to catch at least a dozen eruptions.

-Stop 3: Gullfoss
+Stop Three: Gullfoss